lueschem/lueschem.github.io/_posts/2017-12-29-A-new-Approach-to-Operating-System-Image-Generation.md

 ```

 Once you have booted the Raspberry Pi 3 using this SD card you can
-access it using ssh (password is _raspberry_):
+access it using ssh (the access should be granted thanks to to your
+ssh keys):

 ``` bash
 ssh pi@IP_ADDRESS
 ```

-or via local login using keyboard and monitor.
+or via local login using keyboard and monitor (the password for the user
+_pi_ is _raspberry_).

 You might think: "So what?
 There are plenty of scripts that can achieve
 this."